Elementary Learning Program

 • Math – fluency in multiplication, division, metric system fundamentals, estimation, adding/subtracting/comparing fractions, comparing and classifying polygons, data analysis, distributive and commutative properties, and word problems

-• Reading – develop accuracy and fluency with reading texts; recount stories, including identifying the main idea and explain how it is conveyed through key details; answer questions to demonstrate understanding of a text; and determine the meaning of words using context clues, distinguishing literal and nonliteral definitions
+• Reading – develop accuracy and fluency with reading texts; recount stories, including identifying the main idea and explain how it is conveyed through key details; answer questions to demonstrate understanding of a text; develop annotating and note-taking skills to foster active reading, and determine the meaning of words using context clues, distinguishing literal and nonliteral definitions

 • Writing – write in persuasive, informative, and narrative styles developed with facts, definitions, and details; distinguish between points of view; strengthen command of standard English conventions; conduct short research projects; write over both short and extended periods of time